Moving to Arizona in 2026: Everything You Need to Know

 What People Get Wrong About Arizona Living

-It’s not all desert: Arizona’s landscape diversity is genuinely extraordinary.
-Flagstaff gets more annual snowfall than Boston in a typical winter.
+It’s not all desert: Arizona’s range of landscapes surprises almost everyone.
+Flagstaff gets more annual snowfall than Boston in a typical winter — roughly 90 inches versus Boston’s 44.
 The White Mountains in eastern Arizona rise above 11,000 feet and receive enough snowfall to support ski resorts.
 The Mogollon Rim creates a dramatic escarpment across the state’s midsection where desert transitions to pine forest within a few miles.

-The cultural scene is real: Phoenix has a symphony, opera company, several theater companies, a world-class art museum (Phoenix Art Museum’s permanent collection is genuinely impressive), and a restaurant scene that has attracted national attention over the past decade.
-Tucson’s food scene, anchored by its Sonoran cuisine heritage and University of Arizona cultural life, is disproportionately strong for a city its size.
+The cultural scene is real: Phoenix has a symphony, opera company, several theater companies, a first-rate art museum (the Phoenix Art Museum’s permanent collection is worth the trip on its own), and a restaurant scene that has drawn national attention over the past decade.
+Tucson punches well above its weight at the table, too, thanks to its Sonoran cuisine heritage and University of Arizona college life.

-Outdoor access is extraordinary: The hiking available within 30 minutes of central Phoenix — South Mountain Park (the largest municipal park in the United States), Camelback Mountain, the McDowell Sonoran Preserve — is legitimately world-class.
+Outdoor access is extraordinary: The hiking available within 30 minutes of central Phoenix — South Mountain Park (the largest municipal park in the United States), Camelback Mountain, the McDowell Sonoran Preserve — rivals anything in the country.
 Three hours from Phoenix, you can be at the Grand Canyon, in the red rock country of Sedona, among the saguaros of Saguaro National Park, or at the mouth of Antelope Canyon.